loopbackio/loopback.io/pages/en/lb3/middleware.json.md

 ## CORS settings

 Set Cross-origin resource sharing (CORS) settings as `cors.params` properties in the initial phase.

-You can set other CORS properties as well.
-For more information, see [cors](https://www.npmjs.com/package/cors).
+Here are the default CORS properties as created by the [Application generator](Application-generator.html):

 <table>
   <thead>